Location: Sequoia National Park/California/USA

 Elevation: 13,000 ft

 Note: I guess this is as good a place as any to talk about Fire.
-It was no mistake that at this point in my life I was brought to a Forest which is most ultimately and most intimately connected to Fire in the world.
-Even the smallest most myopic little spark can burn down the whole f@ckin thing.
+It was no mistake that at this point in my life I was brought to a Forest which is most ultimately and most intimately connected to Fire.
+Even the smallest most myopic little spark can begin a blaze so vast in a place like this, it could easily be seen from Space.
 If that isn’t an aphorism for how even the smallest falsity to a loved one can lead ultimately to total distrust, then I don’t know what is.
-In this way, different lessons emerge in different forests, which is just another reason why some adventurers get hooked on the next hike; Reading a forest is more often like reading a novel, as experiences culminate you want to see more.
+In this way, different lessons emerge in different forests, which is just another reason why some adventurers get hooked on the next hike; Reading a forest is more often like reading a novel, as experiences culminate you want to see more. learn more.
 It is eye-opening that the very existence of these exquisite and hallowed pillars of arbos depend upon a practically sentient process of distributing this most prophetic fourth Element.
-There is also another lesson, no less profound, relative to Fire here.
-If there is no fire the forest will inevitably stack its dry-brush and suffocate, blocking-out the sunlight from the soil.
-Too much fire and the forest will obviously be destroyed, and in the most drastic way possible.
-But finally, say a thresh-level, low-glowing, and slow-rolling fire begins crackling distinctly beneath the stellar Sierra night; Amazingly, this specific type of fire cleans out the waste. and the Forest is literally reborn.
+There is also another lesson, no less profound, relative to Fire here: if there is no fire the forest will inevitably stack its dry-brush and suffocate, blocking-out the sunlight from the soil; Too much fire, and the forest will obviously be destroyed, and in the most drastic way possible; But finally, say a thresh-level, low-glowing, and slow-rolling fire begins crackling distinctly beneath the stellar Sierra night; Amazingly, this specific type of fire cleans out the waste. and the Forest is literally reborn.

 Studies have shown that many of the trees, in a nearly human display of maternity, will not let go of their seeds until this specific thresh-level fire has taken place.
-The fact that Fire is scientifically the biological nemesis of any tree is just an incredible lesson on the subtleties of Nature’s relationships, and so our human relationships as well.
+The fact that Fire is scientifically the biological nemesis of any tree is just an incredible lesson on the subtleties of Nature’s relationships, and so our human relationships.
 We can’t go through life holding-on to our mistakes.
 At some point, to flourish, you must risk the burn, and leave all the waste, for the fire and wind.
+Some forests are in harmony, while others struggle in the era.

 Moro Rock Trail: The walk along the Forest road from the main car-park to Moro Rock is the first and most basic option for seeing the precious Sequoia glades here on the high south rim of the Sierra’s.
 Just a few miles of slightly elevated walking gives a marvelous glimpse of both the Jurassic scale, and serenity here.
 Soldier Trail can be found to the left along the lower road, or near the entrance at the top of the road, by Moro Rock.
 There are lavender rushes that run for hundreds of yards beneath the ancient wooden monoliths, so strong,. yet so vulnerable, as shown by the charcoal bruises of the bark. forever resisting the burn.
 Pathways weave beneath trees that are, in their own right, perhaps one thousand to several thousand years in growth.